Dr Margaret Rose Cunningham

 Teaching

-I am the Biomolecular Sciences (BMS) Programme Director (2023-2027) and Senior Fellow of the Higher Education Academy (SFHEA) with a Postgraduate Diploma in Academic Practice.
+I am the Biomolecular Sciences (BMS) Programme Director (2023–2027) and a Senior Fellow of the Higher Education Academy (SFHEA), with a Postgraduate Diploma in Academic Practice.
+In this role, I lead the strategic development and delivery of the BMS programmes, ensuring they remain innovative, inclusive, and aligned with current scientific and educational advancements.

-I am a member of the International Union of Basic & Clinical Pharmacology (IUPHAR) Core Concepts in Pharmacology Research Team.
-I serve as the external examiner for the Applied Medical Sciences (AMS) degree programme at Swansea University.
+I am an active member of the International Union of Basic & Clinical Pharmacology (IUPHAR) Core Concepts in Pharmacology Research Team, where I contribute to global efforts to enhance pharmacology education and promote best practices in teaching and research.
+I currently serve as the external examiner for the Applied Medical Sciences (AMS) degree programme at Swansea University and for the BSc Chemistry of Pharmaceutical Compounds programme (Bioscience areas) at University College Cork, ensuring the maintenance of high academic standards across these programmes.

 Back to staff profile